UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-3/milestone-3-report.md

 # Gaps

 Scaling up: our infrastructure is substantially more complex than before to meet map throughput.
-We are in a learn/adjust phase Orienting computing researchers and staff towards solving geological problems (microcosm of program challenge) CDR plans Our database/data formats are closely tied to our system design — a major integration with an external store would be substantial unplanned work We have spent substantial time developing program-oriented APIs we seek to use Access to USGS mapping (modern/vector as well as TA1) Cannot produce a meaningfully “best-in-class” analytical capability without incorporating the
+We are in a learn/adjust phase that is orienting computing researchers and staff towards solving geological problems (microcosm of program challenge).

+CDR plans: Our database/data formats are closely tied to our system design — a major integration with an external store would be substantial unplanned work.
+We have spent substantial time developing program-oriented APIs we seek to use Access to USGS mapping (modern/vector as well as TA1) Cannot produce a meaningfully “best-in-class” analytical capability without incorporating the